Updated: December 17, 2024

 According to the Portuguese government, the 2024 deadlines for property taxes in Portugal for foreigners and citizens announced by the Portuguese tax system are as follows:

-- 31 May: First property tax (IMI) installment due.
+• 31 May: First tax (IMI) installment due.

-- 31 August: Second property tax (IMI) installment due (for amounts exceeding €500).
+• 31 August: Second tax (IMI) installment due (for amounts exceeding €500).

-- 30 November: Second property tax (IMI) installment due (for amounts below €500).
+• 30 November: Second tax (IMI) installment due (for amounts below €500).

-- 30 November: Third property tax (IMI) installment due (for amounts exceeding €500).
+• 30 November: Third tax (IMI) installment due (for amounts exceeding €500).

 Non-residents owning property in Portugal should be aware of several key aspects regarding property taxation.
-Firstly, they must understand the deadlines for paying property taxes, both during the purchase process and annually.
+Firstly, they must understand the deadlines for paying the property taxes Portugal tax authorities require, both during the purchase process and annually.
 Additionally, they should know the various taxes they are liable for, including those related to property acquisition and annual ownership.
-It’s crucial to understand how and where to submit these taxes.
-For instance, payments can be made at local tax offices, post offices, or multi-bank ATMs.
-Non-residents can also utilize the Finanças online portal to make tax payments if they reside outside Portugal.